-Bangladesh has recognized the imperative need to fortify its digital landscape and has thus instituted comprehensive legal framework а for cybersecurity.
-Information The and Communication Technology (ICT) Act of 2006 stands as a pivotal cornerstone, encompassing a spectrum of elements within the realm of information technology.
+Bangladesh has recognized the imperative need to fortify its digital landscape and has thus instituted comprehensive legal framework for а cybersecurity.
+The Information and Communication Technology (ICT) Act of 2006 stands as a pivotal cornerstone, encompassing a spectrum of elements within the realm of information technology.
 This legislative instrument tackles a range of offenses, from unauthorized access to computer systems to the misuse of digital infrastructure.